SOBotics/SOBotics.github.io/_posts/2018-07-13-replacing-openid.md

 We'll need to store some of the cookies we receive when logging in.
 In our case, we're using a `HashMap<String, String>`.
 We pass it to our own `HttpClient`.
 If you implement this on your own, make sure you store all the cookies and send them along with your requests!

 ## Step 1: Get the login form
-Every site in the Stack Exchange network (except stackexchange.com itself.
-We'll discuss that later) should now have this new login form located at `/users/login`:
+Every site in the Stack Exchange network (except stackexchange.com itself - we'll discuss that later) should now have this new login form located at `/users/login`:

 ![login screen](https://camo.githubusercontent.com/ddfe5031e6b1ab0a95c2f98193cb1e215f5b09b7/68747470733a2f2f692e737461636b2e696d6775722e636f6d2f78707a6b4b2e706e67)